maxcell/prince.dev/content/django-models/index.md

 ]
 ```

 Now, Django is aware that we have an application we created.
-To get a model on the datbase will require two things: 1) creating the changes we want to make and then 2) running the changes on the database.
+To get a model on the database will require two things: 1) creating the changes we want to make and then 2) running the changes on the database.
 We need to tell Django to make a migration, a file that describes the changes we want to make to the database, on our `flashcards` app:

 ```shell
 # In your terminal